 The Creator of the Antebellum Diaspora Project

 The importance of her family’s history was inculcated into her upbringing by her parents, who shared ancestral stories and music that had been passed down for generations in their respective families.
-Having researched her family’s genealogy for more than 15 years, history, race, and culture largely inform her music and writing.
+Having researched her family’s genealogy for more than 15 years, history and culture largely inform her music and writing.

-Pamela earned her MFA Degree in Non-fiction Creative Writing from Queens University of Charlotte, North Carolina, and her undergraduate degree in Business Marketing from South Carolina State University in Orangeburg, South Carolina.
+She earned her MFA Degree in Non-fiction Creative Writing from Queens University of Charlotte, North Carolina, and her undergraduate degree in Business Marketing from South Carolina State University in Orangeburg, South Carolina.
 She worked for many years as an adjunct professor at Dallas Baptist University in Dallas, Texas.
 While teaching world literature to her students, Pamela was inspired to create a lyceum to share the music and history of the African American experience that her students felt had been largely absent from their formal educational experiences.
 She is currently a member of Southern Methodist University's Oral History Cluster.

 As a public scholar, the Antebellum Diaspora Project provides Pamela opportunities to collaborate with scholars, in the US and internationally, on the subject of forced migration of American-born enslaved people and the lasting effects of forced family separations on their descendants.
-Pamela currently resides in the DFW Metroplex.